 • Watch your belongings

-• Use public transportation if you're heading to one of the Songkran ‘hotspots’, as traffic will be paralyzed
+• Use public transport if you're heading to one of the Songkran ‘hotspots’, as traffic will be paralysed

 • Try wishing the locals a happy new year in Thai – “Sawasdee Pee Mai!”